1867 Atlantic hurricane season: Hurricane Nine

 The mail steamer Principe Alfonso first observed this cyclone about 750 mi east-northeast of Barbuda around 00:00 UTC on October 27.
 Moving westward, the storm intensified, becoming a hurricane on the following day.
 The system further strengthened into a major hurricane, reaching Category 3 early on October 29.
-Around that time, the hurricane made landfall on Sombrero Island.
-The storm peaked with winds of 125 mph (205 km/h) and a pressure of 952 mbar shortly before striking Saint Thomas in the United States Virgin Islands.
+Around that time, the hurricane made landfall on Sombrero Island, an outlying island of Anguilla.
+The storm peaked with winds of 125 mph (205 km/h) and a pressure of 952 mbar shortly before striking Saint Thomas in the Danish West Indies.
 Late on October 29, the hurricane struck northeastern Puerto Rico near Fajardo with winds of 115 mph (185 km/h).
 The cyclone quickly weakened to a Category 1 over the island before emerging into the Mona Passage.
 On October 30, the system struck just southwest of Santo Domingo, Dominican Republic, as a Category 1 hurricane.
 Mountainous terrain caused the storm to rapidly weaken and dissipate over Haiti on the following day.

 Chenoweth extended the duration of this system until early on November 1, with the storm instead dissipating near Inagua in the Bahamas after turning northwestward over the Dominican Republic.
 The hurricane left extensive impact in the British Virgin Islands, with the storm destroying about 100 homes on Virgin Gorda and 60 out of 123 homes on Tortola.
 Most sugar plantations and many crops were damaged.
 At least 39 deaths occurred in the British Virgin Islands, including 37 on Tortola and 2 on Peter Island.
 At Saint Thomas, the hurricane destroyed about 80 ships, including the RMS Rhone.
-On land and offshore, cyclone caused approximately 600 deaths.
+On land and offshore, the cyclone caused approximately 600 deaths.
 A death toll of 211, mostly due to drowning by floods or landslides, was reported on Puerto Rico, while the hurricane destroyed fourteen vessels and sixteen bridges on the island.
 Extensive losses occurred to Puerto Rico's agriculture, with reportedly all sugar and coffee crops ruined.
 Over 3,600 families were rendered destitute.
 Damage throughout the island totaled at least $1 million.
 In Dominican Republic, the cyclone nearly destroyed the city of Santo Domingo and caused about 200 additional deaths.